 Numerous surveys have confirmed that western ringtail possums are not evenly distributed across the habitats sampled (e.g. Jones et al. 1994b, Jones and Hillcox 1995, Jones et al. 2004, Wayne 2005, Wayne et al. 2006, Jones and Francesconi 2007).
 The variation in relative abundance across a survey area reveals some of the complex habitat parameters that influence habitat quality which in turn limits densities.
 However, knowledge of absolute abundance is limited because of a lack of comparable population estimates and variability in survey methods across the range of the western ringtail possum (Inions 1985, Jones et al. 1994b, de Tores 2000, de Tores et al. 2004).
-Techniques used to census western ringtail possums commonly include spotlighting, drey searches, distance sampling and scat counts (Wayne et al. 2005a; de Torres and Elscot 2010).
+Techniques used to census western ringtail possums commonly include spotlighting, drey (a nest typically formed from a mass of twigs) searches, distance sampling and scat counts (Wayne et al. 2005a; de Torres and Elscot 2010).
 However, variations in survey methodology compromise comparable estimates of abundance between studies, areas and over time.

-Figure 1: The known current (1990-2014) distribution of western ringtail possums in the south-west of WA based on the Department of Parks and Wildlife's Fauna Database records, and including translocation sites.
+Figure 1: The known current (1990-2015) distribution of western ringtail possums in Western Australia based on the Department of Parks and Wildlife's Fauna Database records, and including translocation sites.

-The highest densities of the western ringtail possum occur in the Swan Coastal Plain and south coast areas (Jones et al. 1994a, Jones 2004).
-Although population densities are typically not as great in the inland forest areas, the historical extent of the habitat and thus the populations in the inland forest areas were substantially greater than coastal habitats.
-As such the inland forest areas provide extensive suitable, although suboptimal, habitat that has the potential to support overall larger populations.
+The highest densities of the western ringtail possum occur on the Swan Coastal Plain (Jones et al. 1994a, Jones 2004) and in south coast areas.
+Although population densities are typically not as great in the inland forest areas, the historical extent of the habitat and thus the populations in the inland forest areas was substantially greater than coastal habitats.
+As such the inland forest areas provides large extensive areas of suitable, although less productive, habitat that has the potential to support overall larger populations.